Fraudsters stole more than £7 million from holidaymakers in 2018.

 Airline Tickets: As well as flights relating to holidays, fraudsters particularly target the visiting friends and family market with flights to Africa and the Indian subcontinent dominating the list of affected destinations.
 The campaign partners believe that fraudsters may be exploiting lack of knowledge of the strict UK regulations in place governing the sale of airline tickets.

-Religious trips – Haj trips are particularly attractive to fraudsters as the amounts of money involved are substantial with the average loss totalling almost £10,000 per reported case.
+Religious trips – Haj trips are particularly attractive to fraudsters as the amounts of money involved are considerable with the average loss totalling almost £10,000 per reported case.

 Consumer organisation Which? has the following tips for how to avoid scams when booking a holiday.